wp-plugins/wp-linkedin-buddystream/readme.txt

 == Description ==

+This plugin is not actively maintained, please check out the WP-LinkedIn Multi-Users plugin extension instead: http://vedovini.net/downloads/wp-linkedin-multi-users/

 This plugin integrates the WP-LinkedIn and BuddyStream plugins and enables showing more than one profile per install.